 was on the island of Patmos . . .’

 In a time when one can travel freely, the skies are clear and the black cloud of global mourning is yet to envelop the earth, a ferry approaches the historic port of Skala on the Greek island of Patmos.
-It is early morning, late September and there is a golden hue to the sunlight as it filters through the boat’s window casting a warm glow in the passenger lounge.
-The still, blue Aegean sea stretches out towards the headland, which is now visible in the distance.
-The view of sky over sea is serene.
+It is early morning, late September and there is a golden hue to the sunlight as it filters through the ship’s window casting a warm glow in the passenger lounge.
+On a windless day, the calm Aegean Sea stretches out towards the headland, which is now visible in the distance.
+The view of azure sky over crystal sea is serene.
 It is a distant memory for some, still a quiet reality for a lucky few, and, perhaps, for the optimists among us, an idyll we look forward to.

 Whatever happened to a summer of enlightenment and discovery?

-This last check-list of destinations up from Rhodes has at least provided some sense of a genuine experience of discovery as he has explored the smaller scattering of islands that run up alongside the coast of Turkey form Rhodes to Lesvos in the North.
-First came little Symi, where an eager scooter hire shop will sell you a day’s freedom on the one road which peters out two hundred yards beyond the edge of town.
-Really, the confused looking tourists in their ill-fitting helmets buzzing up and down the one street in town trying to find somewhere to go and explore should have been a clue.
+This last check-list of destinations travelling north up from Rhodes has at least provided some sense of a genuine experience of discovery as he has explored the smaller scattering of islands that run up alongside the coast of Turkey from Rhodes to Lesvos.
+First came little Symi, where an eager scooter hire shop will sell you a day’s freedom on the one road that peters out two hundred yards beyond the edge of town.
+The confused looking tourists in their ill-fitting helmets buzzing up and down the one street in town, trying to find somewhere to go and explore, really should have been a clue.

 Then it was back onto the high speed hydrofoil ferry to the crystal clear waters of Kalimnos, famous for its sponges, and Leros, where Artemis, the ancient goddess, once hunted for deer, though diving for a sponge or trying to find a deer nowadays seems a rather impossible dream.
 So Jon bought a dangerously phallic looking loofa from a street vendor on one island before spending a couple of days walking from village to village on the other, failing to find any goddesses or deer, but instead watching the old ferry make its way back past him from the ruin of a medieval castle on top of the cliff face at Pandeli.
 He spent a night and a day strolling around the village of Alinda before heading on to the smaller island of Lipsi, staying in a beach room at idyllic Kambos where his Kalimnos souvenir of a Made-in-China loofa fell apart under a cold open air shower.

 What a stupid idea.
 Backpacking is for students – teenagers.
 You can’t revisit.
 You can’t reinvent.
-What is done is done, you carry it with you for life and you can’t wipe the slate clean by simply buying a cut-price airline ticket.
+What's done is done, you carry it with you for life and you can’t wipe the slate clean by simply buying a cut-price airline ticket.
 The past stays with you, in waking dreams, heavy in that rucksack on your back.
 Change is an illusion, we are what we have become.
 So better to try and live for this present, this moment, for what we can’t see is that there is a dark shadow brooding on the horizon of the future.

 Dominating Jon’s view is what appears to be a fortress sitting on top of the island, like a tarnished crown on a thick necked and flat-headed ancient god.
-The dark, fortified bastille is intimidating and overwhelming... but this is not a castle or fortress, it is the medieval monastery of St John, towering above the town.
+The dark, fortified bastille is intimidating and overwhelming, but this is not a castle, it is the medieval monastery of St John, towering above the town.
 The dark grey walls are austere, foreboding, in stark contrast to the dazzling whitewashed walls that surround it, bright in the morning sun, and the flower-filled balconies and blue shutters of the town below.

-Jon is spellbound as he stares at the blue sky, the glittering sea and the seemingly endless beach that curves away to the east, lined with tamarisk trees that runs into the distance west of the dock.
+Jon is spellbound as he stares at the empyrean sky, perfect and cloudless, the glittering sea, whispering waves and the seemingly endless beach that curves away to the east, lined with tamarisk trees that runs into the distance west of the dock.
 Even this early in the day the heat from the sun leaves a shimmering haze rising up from the quayside.
-He takes a deep breath; the view is perfect, a picture postcard image of a Greek island in late summer, though the foreboding fortified giant above suggests deeper resonance.
+He takes a long breath.
+The view is perfect, a picture postcard image of a Greek island in late summer, though the foreboding fortified giant above suggests deeper resonance.
 The island is a place of contrasts that captivates those that feel it, those who like their coffee bitter, their wine strong and who like a bit of edge to their chosen paradise.

 Below him he hears the bustle on the car deck as impatient passengers start their engines and petrol fumes fill the air.
 There is a small pickup loaded with vegetables, a few travellers queuing to exit carrying bags and rucksacks and behind them a few national service soldiers returning on leave.